adiag321/CRM-Analysis-for-Marketing-data/README.md

 ## PROBLEM STATEMENT

-I’m a data analyst, and the Chief Marketing Officer has told me that previous marketing campaigns have not been as effective as they were expected to be.
+I’m a Data Scientist, and the Chief Marketing Officer has told me that previous marketing campaigns have not been as effective as they were expected to be.
 I need to analyze the data set to understand this problem and propose data-driven solutions.

 ## BRIEF